-WEGO Health’s Patient Leader Network has supports for health advocates, including networking opportunities and advocacy training.
-Here’s an invitation to join me there!
+WEGO Health’s Patient Leader Network has a variety of resources for health advocates, including networking opportunities and advocacy training.
+I invite you to join me there!

-These sites also have information to support you in your advocacy work:
+These sites also have information and tools to support you in your advocacy work:

 - CMHA Alberta: Making Mental Health Matter Advocacy Toolkit

 - NAMI Smarts for Advocacy training

 - Orygen Global Youth Mental Health Advocacy Toolkit

 - Rethink Mental Illness: Take Action: Your Guide to Campaigning on Mental Health

 - Schizophrenia Society of Canada Advocacy Tool Kit